ri0e/Particle-Simulator/README.md

 3. Use the control panel to:
    - Change parameters.

-or you could go to (this)[https://glassybridge.github.io/Particle-Simulator/] website You can alternatively head to https://glassybridge.github.io/Particle-Simulator to try it out.
+You can alternatively head to (this website)[https://glassybridge.github.io/Particle-Simulator] to try it out.

 ## Requirements